• *About Young Wifey*

 Wine Spritzer: I use 1 gallon of rosé wine, two 2-liter bottles of citrus soda and fresh fruit (one chopped green apple or a pint of sliced strawberries).
 Fill pitcher halfway with ice and add fruit.
 Pour wine and soda on top.

-Spa Water & Saturday BBQ
+Spa Water & Cornell Style BBQ Chicken

 19 Sunday Jul 2009